tan-language/tan-lints/README.md

 # Tan Lint

 A collection of lints for the Tan language.
-Currently the lints are used in the Tan LSP server.
+Currently the lints are used in the Tan Language server.

 ## Status